b-liu14/algoritm-solutions/README.md

 # leetcode-solution
-A repository for my quick and dirty solutions for leetcode algorithm problems.
+A repository for my quick and dirty solutions for algorithm problems in leetcode, hihocoder etc.